-Afghanistan Is Holding Elections Amid Worries Of Fraud And Violence
+Afghanistan Is About To Vote For President Amid Worries Of Fraud And Violence

 Afghanistan will hold its fourth presidential election on Saturday, after repeated delays, a campaign marred by violence and the collapse of U.S. talks with the Taliban that left the Afghan government on the sidelines.